IBM/sms-spam-filter-using-hortonworks/README.md

 > Note: set both the target path and the HDFS Web URL to match your environment

-#### 2. Connect to remote spark on the HDP cluster through DSXHI via sparkmagics library
+#### 2. Connect to remote Spark on the HDP cluster through DSXHI via sparkmagics library

 To create a remove Spark session on your HDP cluster, utilize the `sparkmagics` and `dsx_core_utils` library.